helenaciviccenterboard/helenaciviccenterboard.github.io/README.md

 ## Hosting and DNS

 Hosted with [Github Pages](https://pages.github.com/) as an [Organization Page](https://help.github.com/articles/user-organization-and-project-pages/#user--organization-pages).
-Domain name is registered at Namecheap and all DNS is there.
+Domain name is registered at [Namecheap](https://www.namecheap.com/) and all DNS is there.
 DNS consists of two **A** records on `helenaciviccenterboard.org` that point to 192.30.252.153 and 192.30.252.154, and a **CNAME** record for `www.helenaciviccenterboard.org` that points to `helenaciviccenterboard.github.io
 `.
 GitHub handles the redirect from `helenaciviccenterboard.org` to `www.helenaciviccenterboard.org` so that the site is served at **<www.helenaciviccenterboard.org>** according to [best practices](https://help.github.com/articles/about-custom-domains-for-github-pages-sites/).

 ## Other Domain Names

-Use these domains in marketing materials to get visitors to the right page quickly.
+Use these domains in marketing materials to get visitors to the right page quickly:

 - [civicgiftshow.com](http://civicgiftshow.com/) redirects to http://www.helenaciviccenterboard.org/giftshow/
 - [helenagiftshow.com](http://helenagiftshow.com/) redirects to http://www.helenaciviccenterboard.org/giftshow/